scottferg/django-c2dm/README.md

     curl -X POST https://www.google.com/accounts/ClientLogin -d Email=ACCOUNT -d Passwd=PASSWORD -d accountType=HOSTED_OR_GOOGLE -d service=ac2dm

 Just replace ACCOUNT and PASSWORD with the relevant information.

 Copy everything in the response following Auth= to get your AUTH_TOKEN value.

+## Usage

+To send a message to a device call send_message() on the model.  send_message() takes kwargs as the only parameter.
+Use this to populate the data.X fields in your message.
+These fields will be provided as extras on the intent that the device receives.